What is permissive parenting?

-Permissive indulgent parenting, as the name suggests, is when parents permit their children to do pretty much whatever they want to do.
-In short, there are very few, if any, limits or boundaries with this kind of parenting.
-Permissive parents may not even realize that they are, because in many cases their motives are good in wanting to have a close and conflict-free relationship with their child.
-But as time goes by and the child starts growing up, the evidence of permissiveness begin to show.
+Permissive parents may not even realize that they are being permissive, because in many cases their motives are good in wanting to have a close and conflict-free relationship with their child.
+But as time goes by and the child starts growing up, the evidence of permissiveness begins to show.

 Pros of permissive parenting

 1. The relationship is a priority

 Many permissive parents genuinely prioritize their relationship with their children and seek to make them as happy as possible.
-This may be as a compensatory reaction to their own unhappy or distant relationship with their parents when they were growing up.
+This may happen as a result of developing a compensatory reaction to their own unhappy or distant relationship with their parents when they were growing up.
 They don’t want to see their children suffering or deprived the way they were, so they swing over to the other extreme.

 2. There is minimal conflict